mboukabous/AI-Algorithms-Made-Easy/README.md

 - **deploy/**: Scripts and instructions for deploying models.
 - **website/**: Files related to the project website.
 - **docs/**: Project documentation.
-- **examples/**: Example scripts demonstrating how to use the models.

 ---

 ## Installation